lhggomes/design-patterns/README.md

 ### Builder

-This is a design patterns that helps us to create complex objects, step by step.
+This is a design pattern that helps us to create complex objects, step by step.
 So we don't need to use complex class constructors, or generate a new one for our specific needs.

 Let's see the example shown bellow: